One for All: Towards Training One Graph Model for All Classification Tasks: Related works

 \section{Related works}

 The success of the LLM and prompt learning has enlightened many recent works that try to incorporate similar ideas to graphs.
 The first line of research tries to design prompt learning in the graph domain.
-GraphPrompt~\citep{liu2023graphprompt} use the subgraph to unify different task types and adopt a learnable prompt vector to extract related information for the downstream tasks.
+Both VNT~\citep{VNT} and GraphPrompt~\citep{liu2023graphprompt, graphpromptplus} introduce trainable prompt vectors to extract related information for different downstream tasks.
+HGPROMPT~\citep{hgprompt} further extends GraphPrompt to heterogeneous graphs.
 Prodigy~\citep{prodigy} converts classification tasks to link prediction problems on prompt graphs, facilitating in-context graph learning.
-All-in-one~\citep{allinone} proposes to learn prompt graphs from data.
+All-in-one~\citep{allinone} proposes to learn prompt graphs from downstream tasks.
 Our work also uses prompting to unify all classification tasks.
 More importantly, unlike existing work that still needs to train separate GNNs in different domains, we leverage language models to unify different tasks further and use one GNN to solve all tasks.
 The second line of research combines language models with GNNs.
-Some works directly apply LLMs to solve graph problems by describing the graph using natural language and feeding text description to LLMs, including NLGraph~\citep{graphnl} and GPT4Graph~\citep{gpt4graph}.
-However, these methods also describe graph connections by texts, losing important structural features, while our method explicitly utilizes the information.
-Some work for molecular graph classification proposes to only use SMILE molecule sequences to describe the molecular graph in input to the LLM, including LMMOL~\citep{lmmol} and GIMLET~\citep{gimlet}.
-While they can perform in-context learning with LLMs, they are limited to the molecular graph domain.
-Other works use LLMs to encode the corresponding texts of nodes, such as paper abstracts, and apply GNN to the graph with encoded text embeddings, including ExpAsFeat~\citep{expasfeat} and LLMForGraph~\citep{explorenlgnn}.
-These works focus on graph data that already have text features, whereas we are the first work that realizes that all graphs can be described by text and cross-domain data can be trained together in one model using LLMs.
-Table \ref{tab:comparison} summarizes the characteristics of different models.
-We can see that OFA is the most versatile model among existing works.
+Some works directly apply LLMs to solve graph problems by describing the graph using natural language and feeding text description to LLMs, including InstructGLM~\citep{InstructGLM}, GraphText~\citep{GraphText}, NLGraph~\citep{graphnl} and GPT4Graph~\citep{gpt4graph}.
+However, these methods also describe graph connections by texts, losing important structural features, while our method explicitly utilizes the information through GNNs.
+Very recently, GraphGPT~\citep{GraphGPT} introduced a new method to encode the graph structure information with trainable vectors and an alignment module.
 More related works can be found in Appendix~\ref{app:related_work}.